alexmen656/control-studio-moonshoot/README.md

 npm run preview
 ```

-The frontend will be available at `http://localhost:5173` (Vite default)
+The frontend will be available at `http://localhost:5185` (5185 is important because of oauth requests)

 ### 3. Backend Setup